shackcrack007/hybrid-attacks-course-template/README.md

     Then, Click *Review and assign* and finish the process.

 ### 2. Deploy Azure VMs - "On premise" Active Directory VMs
+This part will deploy and configure an active directory domain with two VMs: a Domain Controller ("dcVm") and Win11 VM
 1. Using your new Entra tenant's admin account:
     [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fshackcrack007%2Fhybrid-attacks-course-template%2Fmain%2Fmain.json)
     * create a resource group where all the lab resources will be created (you may use Israel Central, if something fails switch to US East 2)